adnan333bd/iot-ht2023-data-protocols/src/network/mqtt/readme.md

 docker-compose up --build

-docker-compose exec -it mqtt-sub /bin/bash
+docker-compose exec -it --privileged mqtt-sub /bin/bash

 # Create the root class with the total bandwidth rate